-This article is excerpted from Clearly Invisible, a new book about passing and cultural identify in America today.
+This article is excerpted from Clearly Invisible, a new book about passing and cultural identity in America today.

 It was one o’clock in the morning when I made a startling discovery.
 Insomnia led me to my iPad in search of new applications to pass the time.
 While scrolling through the iTunes App Store I came across a game called Guess My Race.

 Guess My Race consists of a ten-question “quiz” that presents striking portraits of real people’s faces.* The user is asked to guess how these otherwise anonymous people answered the question, What race are you?** After selecting from among six options, the user discovers how the person actually identifies him- or herself, or how he or she is identified by family and friends.
 Each answer is accompanied by a quote from the person in the photograph regarding his or her identity or experiences with race.
 For reasons you will soon see, Guess My Race piqued my interest immediately, so I downloaded it and began to play.

 My first score was “1 out of 10 questions correct.”
 Disappointed, I played again: “1 out of 10 questions correct.”
 I wondered if there was something wrong with me or with the game.
 My next attempt yielded “3 of 10 questions correct.”
 Frustrated with myself and with the game, I put it down and endeavored to get a few hours’ sleep.
 It was a useless attempt.
 I had been too intrigued by the game, and my mind was flooded with explanations for my poor scores.